kartikmugiwara/Chess/README.md

 User customization
 Variants

-ENd Goal: Pokemon style game with variants as quests and levels. arrow vortex, premove square red where enemies spawn. cuphead style board where opponents are GM with special preferences. make it absurd.
+END Goal: Pokemon style game with variants as quests and levels. arrow vortex, premove square red where enemies spawn. cuphead style board where opponents are GM with special preferences. make it absurd.